 7.4.
-The protection of human rights
+The respect for Human Rights

-The protection of human rights represents an essential part of Hypo Tirol Bank's identity.
-To avoid possible infringement of human rights, Hypo Tirol Bank assesses its business activities and thus guarantees the compliance with all applicable laws, regulations and external and internal directives.
+The respect for human rights represents an essential part of Hypo Tirol Bank's identity.

+Therefore, Hypo Tirol Bank is obliged to respect human rights within its scope of influence and to treat all employees with dignity.
+To avoid possible infringement of human rights, Hypo Tirol Bank assesses its business activities and thus guarantees compliance with all applicable laws, regulations and external and internal directives.
 Hypo Tirol Bank will never carry out transactions or implement projects if recognisable forced labour (including human trafficking and prostitution) or child labour is involved or if actions violate

-- the European Convention on Human Rights, - employment rights or social rights and obligations applicable in the respective country, - applicable regulations of international organisations, in particular all corresponding UN conventions, - the rights of the local population or minority rights.
+- the European Convention on Human Rights - employment rights or social rights and obligations applicable in the respective country, - applicable regulations of international organisations, in particular all corresponding UN conventions, - the rights of the local population or minority rights.